PAYONE-GmbH/magento-2/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/PAYONE-GmbH/magento-2/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/PAYONE-GmbH/magento-2/?branch=master) [![Build Status](https://travis-ci.org/PAYONE-GmbH/magento-2.svg?branch=master)](https://travis-ci.org/PAYONE-GmbH/magento-2)

 # PAYMENT FOR YOUR MAGENTO 2-SHOP
-The PAYONE payment extension for MAGENTO 2 is massively reworked since the first version.
+The PAYONE payment extension for Magento 2 is massively reworked since the first version.
 The Github-Community was important for this development.
 Take a look at our last released version and send us commits or other feedback to take care for the best possible solution.
 Your feedback is very important to us to ensure a flawless code and rapid development.

 ## Important functions for Magento 2
 *	Seamless integration of Magento's OnePage Checkout